CS506-Helios/Dashboard/README.md

 (2) Data Collection

 There are two resources for data collection.
 One is the SunPower website, which provides solar panels for our client.
-Another is the Fronius API, which is the manufacterur of the inverters.
+Another one is the Fronius API, which is the manufacterur of the inverters.

 For SunPower, we wrote a Python programm (sunpower_retrieve.py) that use python-selenium to scrape data from its website.
 It requires these python modules to be installed: selenium, chromedriver, PhantonJS.